gdvl777/CapstoneSmash/README.md

 # 📖 Capstone Project Module 1<a name="about-project"></a>

-**Creationism vs Evolution Global Summit 2023** is based on an online website for a conference according to design guidelines provided by Microverse.
+**WTT Smash SINGAPORE 2023** is based on an online website for a conference according to design guidelines provided by Microverse.
 Trought this capstone project I show the main abilities adquired so far in the **Module 1 - The Portal**.
 In this Module I learned about HTML, CSS and an brief introduction to javaScript.

 ## 🛠 Built With <a name="built-with"></a>